Matthew Broderick biography

 But perhaps for an entire other generation, Matthew is going to be forever remembered as the adult Simba, the character whom he gave voice to in The Lion King .

 On October 28, 2002, his wife gave birth to their son, James Wilke Broderick, named for his father.
 Their twin daughters, Marion Loretta Elwell and Tabitha Hodge, were born in 2009.

-Broderick reprised his character from the hit Broadway show The Producers in the 2005 feature film version, followed by a co-starring role in Deck the Halls (2006) opposite Danny DeVito.
-Matthew continues to work both on stage and onscreen, in movies such as Tower Heist (2011), alongside Ben Stiller.
+Matthew reprised his character from the hit Broadway show The Producers in the 2005 feature film version, followed by a co-starring role in Deck the Halls (2006) opposite Danny DeVito.
+He continues to work both on stage and onscreen, in movies such as Tower Heist (2011), alongside Ben Stiller.

 Matthew's latest projects include the comedy Trainwreck (2015), the drama Manchester by the Sea (2016), and the ensemble Rules Don't Apply (2016).

 Voice work includes playing the father in the animated hit film Wonder Park (2019).